amarmer/Singleton-Without-PImpl/README.md

 ### Singleton.h

-Wrapper class — constructs on creation, destructs on destruction, calls any virtual function.
+An RAII wrapper — constructs the implementation on creation, destructs it on destruction, and dispatches calls to any virtual function through the interface.

 ```cpp
 #pragma once